 The Nikon D300 is a DSLR (Digital Single Lens Reflex) camera that was announced in August 2007 and is equipped with an APS-C sensor.
 It offers a resolution of 12.2 megapixel.

-The Nikon D300 has a Camera Elo of 1694.
+Is the Nikon D300 a good camera?
+The D300 has a Camera Elo of 1687.
 This rating puts the D300 below average of all digital single lens reflex cameras.
-In terms of its sensor size category (APS cameras), the D300 also ranks below average. – Well, the Nikon D300 is more than 11 years old, and there have been many other good digital cameras released since 2007.
+In terms of its sensor size category (APS cameras), the D300 also ranks below average. – Well, the Nikon D300 is more than 12 years old, and there have been many other good digital cameras released since 2007.

 |Digital single lens reflex|

 |Nikon F mount lenses|

 |147 x 114 x 74 mm, 925 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.

 Body comparison with a credit card

 The side-by-side display below illustrates the physical size of the Nikon D300 vis-à-vis a credit card.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 The table below summarizes the key physical specs of the Nikon D300 alongside a set of comparators.
 If you want to review a camera pair side-by-side, just select a right-side comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.